 Ryanair's Priority Boarding Fee

-- How to Avoid This Ryanair Charge: Don't select it!
-When paying for your baggage, make sure you select 'no' when asked if you want this service.
+How to Avoid This Ryanair Charge: Don't select it!
+When paying for your baggage, make sure you select 'no' when asked if you want the priority boarding service.

 Ryanair's Travel Insurance